JeffWeinell/REEs/README.md

 <!-- <a name="Methods.SelectingUCEs.overview"></a> -->
 #### Overview:

 Target UCEs include 907 of the 3,260 UCEs previously identified in *Micrurus fulvius* (Streicher and Wiens, 2017; **Table X**).
 First, I filtered the full set of *Micrurus* UCEs to only include those present in all NCBI snake genomes (n = 2,968 UCEs).
-Then, I filtered the shared set of UCEs to only include those with an alignment width > 200nt (2,551 UCEs retained; each UCE alignment included the eight snakes with published genomes).
-Next, I removed the following UCEs: uce-1843, uce-2179, uce-2433, uce-2465, uce-2498, uce-2890, uce-2960, and uce-3354 (not sure why I did this yet).
-I sorted the remaining 2,543 UCEs by UCE name and retained the first 1,000 loci in this set.
+Then, I filtered the set of shared UCEs to include only loci in which the *T. sirtalis* sequence included at least 200nt of non-gap sites in the UCE alignment.
+I sorted the set of passing *T. sirtalis* UCEs by UCE name and then retained only the first 1,000 loci.
+From each of these 1,000 loci, I extracted the middle 161nt bases to be used at a template for probe design.
 Arbor Biosciences was able to synthesize probes for 907 of the 1,000 proposed target UCEs.

 <!-- <a name="Methods.SelectingUCEs.detailed"></a> -->
 #### Details: